naga-satish/interview-preparation/ETL-ELT.md

    - Calculated from other facts at query time or load time
    - Examples: profit = revenue - cost, average price = revenue / quantity

-6. **What is a data mart and how does it relate to a data warehouse?**
+### 6. What is a data mart and how does it relate to a data warehouse?

    A data mart is a subset of a data warehouse focused on a specific business area, department, or subject.